maxguru/mysql-vector/README.md

 ### Search Performance
 Vectors are binary quantized upon insertion into the database to optimize search speed and reranked to improve accuracy using a two-stage algorithm:
-1. **Stage 1**: Fast filtering using Hamming distance on binary quantized codes
+1. Fast filtering using Hamming distance on binary quantized codes
-2. **Stage 2**: Precise re-ranking using cosine similarity (dot product) on normalized vectors
+2. Precise re-ranking using cosine similarity (dot product) on normalized vectors

 This library is suitable for datasets up to 1,000,000 vectors.
 For larger datasets, consider using a dedicated vector database such as [Qdrant](https://qdrant.tech/).